 The Club Privacy Notice, as required under Data Protection regulations, can be found in Appendix 4 - Membership Application Form.
+(Return to Index)

 Officials and Committee Members (appendix 2)

 The officials of the Club will comprise the:

 - 1. Chairman, and - 2.
 Secretary, and - 3.
 Treasurer (who are the Trustees of the Club), and - 4.
 One or more elected members if necessary.